Floyd-Pinto/ApnaGhar/README.md

 # ApnaGhar
-# Smart Real Estate Platform with Real-Time Construction Tracking, AI, and Blockchain
+# A Smart and Secure Real Estate Platform

 ApnaGhar is a comprehensive real estate platform designed to solve the challenges of uncertainty, lack of transparency, and inefficient communication in property transactions.
 Our mission is to create a seamless, transparent, and trustworthy experience for all stakeholders—from buyers and investors to builders and lawyers.
 We will achieve this by integrating cutting-edge technologies like real-time construction tracking, an AI-powered chatbot, and blockchain security.